1788 English cricket season

 In the 1788 English cricket season, Marylebone Cricket Club (MCC) published a revised code of the Laws of Cricket, thereby confirming itself as the body in sole charge of the Laws, and taking responsibility for the sport's governance.
 MCC was then called "The Cricket Club at St. Marylebone", contrasting with its predecessor, the White Conduit Club of Islington, which remained active in 1788.
 As in 1787, their two teams played against each other at Lord's.
 (Note: There have been three grounds called Lord's.
 The first, now known as Lord's Old Ground, was opened by Thomas Lord in May 1787.
 It was MCC's home ground until 1810 when Lord quit the site because of a rent dispute.
 The Old Ground was where modern Dorset Square is located.
 Lord established a new ground at North Bank, near St John's Wood.
 This is now known as Lord's Middle Ground and it was only in use for three years.
 Lord and MCC were forced to relocate again after the land was requisitioned for the cutting of the Regent's Canal.
 In 1814, Lord opened the current Lord's Cricket Ground on the site of a former duckpond in St John's Wood.)
-A total of fifteen match scorecards have survived and there are brief newspaper mentions of five other matches, including two played under single wicket rules.
+A total of fifteen historically important eleven-a-side match scorecards have survived, and there are brief newspaper mentions of five other matches, including two played under single wicket rules.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)